 - a.
-GOAL STATEMENT In a statement of 3-5 goals for the semester you will consider what you hope to gain throughout practicum in the following areas: counseling skills (e.g., more use of immediacy, more reflections of feeling, fewer close-ended questions), conceptualization skills, self-awareness, use of theory or interventions, multicultural development, knowledge about client population or presenting concern, etc. For each listed goal, please be descriptive and behavioral- what specifically are you aiming for?
+GOAL STATEMENT: In a statement of 3-5 goals for the semester you will consider what you hope to gain throughout practicum in the following areas: counseling skills (e.g., more use of immediacy, more reflections of feeling, fewer close-ended questions), conceptualization skills, self-awareness, use of theory or interventions, multicultural development, knowledge about client population or presenting concern, etc. For each listed goal, please be descriptive and behavioral- what specifically are you aiming for?
 How will we know you have attained it? - b.
-CASE PRESENTATION Each student will present at least one 15-minute tape for class critique in group supervision.
+CASE CONCEPTUALIZATION & TREATMENT PLAN PRESENTATION: Each student will present at least one 15-minute tape for review in group supervision.
 You will also submit a write-up of contextual information of the case, apply a theory (of your choice) to the client, and develop a plan for what you might do with this client in the future.
 Appendix B contains the complete outline for you to follow.
 The case write-up and recording is due in Blackboard 48 hours before your scheduled presentation time.
 As always, be sure to document your client's consent to be taped and have this stored at your site.
 You must base this presentation on a tape that you have not submitted for review in triadic. - c.
-COUNSELING CASE NOTES Submit two thorough case notes (de-identified and consistent with confidentiality standards) in the formats included in Appendix C (SOAP and DART) and described in your week 3 reading.
-Use two different sessions, with the same or two different clients.
+COUNSELING CASE NOTES: Submit two thorough case notes (de-identified and consistent with confidentiality standards) in the formats included in Appendix C (SOAP and DART) and described in your week 3 reading.
+Use two different sessions, with the same or two different clients; ideally the notes will correspond to sessions that you are

+- submitting for session review.
 After writing the notes, respond to each reflection question with 3-5 sentences.
 Upload a single Word document with your two case notes and responses to the reflection questions.
-Due date is reflected in the course schedule. - d.
-BRIDGING RESEARCH AND PRACTICE Applying research in counseling improves the services we provide to clients.
+These will be discussed in triadic supervision. - d.
+BRIDGING RESEARCH AND PRACTICE: Applying research in counseling improves the services we provide to clients.
 For this assignment you are required to locate and read one scholarly journal article related to a client population, presenting concern you have encountered, or a relevant counseling intervention.
 To find articles, use one of the research databases available through the NCCU Library (http://web.nccu.edu/shepardlibrary/).
 I recommend using PSYCINFO or Proquest Central.
 You will then develop a 1-page handout with (a) key takeaways from the article (just the highlights!) and (b) a brief description of how you incorporated this into your counseling.
 You will upload this handout to the designated Blackboard discussion board by the due date.
-You are then required to read through your peers' handouts on e.
-FINAL GOALS REFLECTION Submit a 2- page reflection on your progress towards your goals (assignment 3.a.) throughout the semester as well as any revisions or additions you would like to make to your goals as you move into internship.
+You will upload this handout here and you are required to give a brief and informal presentation on your handout in group supervision.
+Due dates are reflected in the course schedule. - e.
+FINAL GOALS REFLECTION: Submit a 2- page reflection on your progress towards your goals (assignment 3.a.) throughout the semester as well as any revisions or additions you would like to make to your goals as you move into internship.
 This is due at the end of the semester in Blackboard.